 Design confidence and support: Engineers now access real-time connection design tools covering real-world needs, instead of static guidance and waiting sometimes a week for responses.
 Atlas Tube's team can walk engineers through live designs in real time, using the same tools.

 Market and brand impact: The Hub gave Atlas Tube visibility into specification activity at the design stage, before fabricators place orders, transforming how they understand and serve their market.
-The shift moved Atlas Tube from product supplier to solution provider.
+The shift is moving Atlas Tube from product supplier to solution provider.

 Atlas Tube wasn't trying to build software.
 They were trying to change how engineers design with HSS.
-Connections Hub became the lever for doing that at scale, shifting Atlas Tube’s role from product supplier to active participant in the design process.
+The Connections Hub became the lever for doing that at scale, shifting Atlas Tube’s role from product supplier to more of an active participant in the design process.

 As Rick reflects:

-"When you have engineers in our team that support thousands of engineers every year, and on the Calcs.com side they're structural engineers developing the tools we're working on, it's one big brain trust just trying to make an engineer's life easier.”
+"We have multiple engineers on our team supporting thousands of engineers every year.
+Couple this with the Calcs.com side where they have structural engineers developing the tools for these same engineers - it's one big brain trust focused on making an engineer's job and life just a bit easier.”

 That engineer-led partnership, built on transparency, speed, and shared focus on real workflows and the end user, is how Atlas Tube moved from talking about HSS potential to actively shaping how it's designed across North America.